Set up Elasticsearch in the AppHost

 Add Elasticsearch resource with data bind mount

-Section titled “Add Elasticsearch resource with data bind mount”To add a data bind mount to the Elasticsearch resource, call the WithDataBindMount method:
+Section titled “Add Elasticsearch resource with data bind mount”Add a data bind mount to the Elasticsearch resource as shown in the following example:

 var builder = DistributedApplication.CreateBuilder(args);